lshpaner/eda_toolkit/docs/_sources/usage_guide.rst.txt

     :param feature_names_list: A list of two feature names or indices corresponding to the features for which partial dependence plots are generated.
     :type feature_names_list: list of str

     :param x_label: Label for the x-axis in the plots.
+Default is ``None``.
-    :type x_label: str
+    :type x_label: str, optional

     :param y_label: Label for the y-axis in the plots.
+Default is ``None``.
-    :type y_label: str
+    :type y_label: str, optional

     :param z_label: Label for the z-axis in the plots.
+Default is ``None``.
-    :type z_label: str
+    :type z_label: str, optional

     :param title: The title for the plots.
     :type title: str